microsoft/azure-quantum-python/README.md

 pip install -e .
 ```

-### Integration tests

-For instructions on how to run integration tests for the Azure Quantum package, please refer to the [README](azure-quantum/tests/README.md) file.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a